What does Spiritual Mastery mean to you?

 If you experience any power for even one second, your happiness increases so much.”

-- Your original soul qualities of love, peace, purity, spiritual power, truth, joy, and bliss now guide and influence your life and the way you respond to people, situations, and circumstances.
+- Your original soul qualities of love, peace, purity, spiritual power, truth, joy, and bliss emerge and now guide and influence your life and the way you respond to people, situations, and circumstances.

 - You become detached and loving and are able to take yourself and others lightly.